 Outlining the Gospels

 You can go to a Christian bookstore and buy a book that contains outlines of biblical books.
 They are all different from each other in some way, but that increases their value, because they give you a different overall view.
-The New Testament books are short enough that you can even go through one and outline it yourself.
+The New Testament books are short enough that you can even go through one and outline them yourself.
 It’s a good method of Bible study.

-That’s we outline documents in our day.
+That’s how we outline documents in our day.
 What outline did the gospel writers use to write the gospels?